Your guide to a stress-free Christmas

 - Consider keeping it simple - especially when small children are present!

-- Avoid supermarkets on Christmas Eve.
+- Avoid supermarkets on Christmas Eve as they will be very busy and stressful.

 - Consider doing your food shopping online.
 The store will deliver your groceries to your door.
 (Keep in mind this option is more expensive than visiting the supermarket yourself.)